Andrew Benintendi Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.
+- The 9.3 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in the league.

-- The Rays have a 2.57 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Rays have the top team ERA among all MLB pitching staffs (2.80).

-- Rays pitchers combine to surrender eight home runs (0.4 per game), the first-fewest in baseball.
+- Rays pitchers combine to surrender nine home runs (0.5 per game), the first-fewest in baseball.

-- Faucher (0-0) gets the starting nod for the Rays, his second of the season.
+- McClanahan makes the start for the Rays, his fifth of the season.
+He is 4-0 with a 1.57 ERA and 27 strikeouts in 23 2/3 innings pitched.

-- His last appearance came on Saturday against the Toronto Blue Jays, when the right-hander went 2 2/3 innings, surrendering one earned run while giving up two hits.
+- The lefty's last appearance came on Sunday against the Toronto Blue Jays, when he tossed six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.